-Pursuant to Section 6.7.A, Contractor shall receive, in addition to all other compensation, an incentive payment for each Ton of Municipal Solid Waste which is delivered to the Facility and diverted from land disposal in excess of the Guaranteed Minimum Recycling Level and which qualifies as Creditable Recovery.
-The incentive payment shall be computed on an Operating Year basis.
+Pursuant to Section 6.6.A, Contractor shall receive, in addition to all other compensation, an incentive payment for each Ton of Municipal Solid Waste which is delivered to the Facility and diverted from land disposal in excess of the Guaranteed Minimum Recycling Level and which qualifies as Creditable Recovery.

-Following is an example of the method for computing the incentive payment earned by Contractor in any Operating Year.
+Following is an example of the method for computing the incentive payment earned by Contractor.

 Assume:

-A total of 350,000 Tons of Municipal Solid Waste is received at the WPWMA Site during the Operating Year.
+A total of 350,000 Tons of Municipal Solid Waste is received at the WPWMA Site.

-Of this amount, 257,250 Tons are delivered by Contractor to the Landfill for disposal or otherwise did not qualify as Creditable Recovery during the Operating Year.
+Of this amount, 257,250 Tons are delivered by Contractor to the Landfill for disposal or otherwise did not qualify as Creditable Recovery during the same period.

 Guaranteed Minimum Recycling Level is 22%